samirettali/kali/README.md

 ## Usage
 To download and build the virtual machine you just have to run the command `vagrant up` inside this repository.
-After the automated setup process you just run `vagrant ssh` to connect to the virtual machine and you can use
+After the automated setup process you just run `vagrant ssh` to connect to the virtual machine.

+If the provisioning fails because of Kali automatic upgrade process, just wait a bit and run `vagrant provision` to restart it.

 ---